Alexandrov geometry: foundations: Metrics and their relatives

+A map between two metric spaces is called an \emph{isometry} if it is a bijection and preserves distances between points.

 \parbf{Zero and infinity.} Genuine metric spaces are the main objects of study in this book.
 However, the generalizations above are useful in various definitions and constructions.
-For example, the construction of length-metric (see Section~\ref{sec:intrinsic}) uses infinite distances.
+For example, the construction of length metric (see Section~\ref{sec:intrinsic}) uses infinite distances.
 The following definition gives another example.

 \begin{thm}{Definition} Assume $\{\spc{X}_\alpha\}_{\alpha\in\IndexSet}$ is a collection of $\infty$-metric spaces.
 The disjoint union